AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-target-ims.md

 ---
 # IMS Configuration for use when Integrating with Adobe Target{#ims-configuration-for-integration-with-adobe-target}

 The integration of AEM with Adobe Target via the Target Standard API requires the configuration of Adobe IMS (Identity Management System).
+The configuration is realized with the Adobe Developer Console.

 >[!NOTE]
 >